Skip to main content

 2 min read

 Genetic testing analyzes DNA to identify mutations that cause inherited eye conditions.
-It can confirm diagnoses, guide treatment, and inform family counseling.
+It can support or confirm diagnoses in many cases, guide treatment, and inform family counseling.

 Key Takeaways

-• Confirms inherited conditions like LHON and DOA
+• Can identify disease-causing variants in inherited conditions like LHON and DOA

 • Blood or saliva sample required